 GMF’s Warsaw Office brings together politicians, policymakers, business leaders, experts, and young professionals to promote stronger connections within the region, wider Europe, and the transatlantic community as a whole.
 GMF Warsaw strives to contribute to a strong and united transatlantic relationship that guarantees security and prosperity across Europe and the United States.

 Warsaw Security Forum

-GMF's Warsaw office is the proud co-organizer of the annual Warsaw Security Forum (WSF).
-The Warsaw Security Forum brings together over 1500 participants from across across the transatlantic community, including heads of state, ministers, policymakers, business leaders, and representatives from civil society, academia and the media to address today's key security challenges.
+GMF's Warsaw office is the proud transatlantic partner of the annual Warsaw Security Forum (WSF).
+The Warsaw Security Forum brings together over 1500 participants from across the transatlantic community, including heads of state, ministers, policymakers, business leaders, and representatives from civil society, academia and the media to address today's key security challenges.